neogeek/gamepad.js/README.md

 - **d_pad_left** - Left Arrow, A
 - **d_pad_right** - Right Arrow, D

-##Support
+## Support

-This plugin supports the Playstation 3, Playstation 4 and the XBOX 360 wired and wireless controllers.
+This plugin supports the Playstation 3, Playstation 4, XBOX 360 and XBOX One wired and wireless controllers.
 Support is limited to browsers with the requestAnimationFrame method and latest Gamepad API.